BlueprintFramework/web/apps/frontend/content/guides/admin/extensions.md

 ## Installing an extension

 ::card
 Using Blueprint Docker?
-You'll want to place the extension in the `extensions` directory instead.
+You'll want to place the extension in the `/srv/pterodactyl/extensions` directory instead.
 ::

 To install a Blueprint extension, move the `identifier.blueprint` file into your Pterodactyl webserver directory (usually `/var/www/pterodactyl`) and install them through the following command: